D3coy/Cpp/README.md

 Here are all the programs that I wrote while I was learning C++

-• file_rw - program that writes text to a file and reads it.
+• file_rw - I/O text from file.

 • if_f - branching of conditions